cmanv/tkstatus/README.md

 This shell script should be called at startup in __.xinitrc__ or __.xsession__.

 ### statusbar.tk
 This is the main script.
-It's highly likely tha you'll want to modify it for your own system.
+It's highly likely that you'll want to modify it for your own system.

 ## Packages
 ### tclsysinfo